sea-bass/turtlebot3_behavior_demos/README.md

 colcon build
 ```

-If you want to use BehaviorTree.CPP and Groot2 for visualization, [download Groot2 from the website](https://www.behaviortree.dev/groot/).
-To be consistent with the repository, download the AppImage and save it to your `$HOME` folder.

-NOTE: For best results, we recommend that you change your ROS Middleware (RMW) implementation to Cyclone DDS by following [these instructions](https://docs.ros.org/en/foxy/Installation/DDS-Implementations/Working-with-Eclipse-CycloneDDS.html).
+NOTE: For best results, we recommend that you change your ROS Middleware (RMW) implementation to Cyclone DDS by following [these instructions](https://docs.ros.org/en/humble/Installation/DDS-Implementations/Working-with-Eclipse-CycloneDDS.html).

 ---